Show Table of Contents

 A trend line can provide a statistical definition of the relationship between two numerical values.
 To add trend lines to a view, both axes must contain a field that can be interpreted as a number—by definition, that is always the case with a scatter plot.

 Tableau adds three linear trend lines—one for each color that you are using to distinguish the three categories.
-Tableau also shows the confidence bands for each trend line.

 Hover the cursor over the trend lines to see statistical information about the model that was used to create the line: